-30 Court assistance
+30 Court assistance Will the courts in your jur

 Will the courts in your jurisdiction play any role in the obtaining of evidence?

 The arbitral tribunal or either party (prior authorisation of the tribunal) may request the presence of the judge for the filing of evidence (article 1444, Commerce Code).